Xena: Warrior Princess: Theme music

+Cancellation

+Low ratings in the US market led to the winding down of production in Auckland in October 2000, at which point filming was scheduled to end in April 2001.
+Between 150 to 200 crew and actors were facing the loss of their jobs, but expected to move on to other projects; and income for local businesses, including the catering and timber industries, was at risk of collapse.
+In New Zealand, both rights holders (over-the-air channel TV3 airing season 3 and subscription channel Sky 1 airing season 4 at the time of the decision) were keen on buying the last remaining seasons of the show.

 Characters

 Main

 The series follows Xena and her traveling companion Gabrielle.
-Xena is on a quest to redeem herself for her dark past by using her formidable fighting skills to help people.
+Xena is on a quest to redeem herself for her dark past by using her formidable combat skills to help people.
 In Hercules, during her two first episodes, Xena was a villain and a powerful warlord, but in her third appearance she joins Hercules to defeat the warlord Darphus, who had taken her army.
 During her own series, Xena spends almost every episode on a different mission, always trying to do the right thing, fighting for what she refers to as the "greater good".
 Xena's trademark weapon is a chakram, and she also uses a sword.
 Xena also has to fight her own past; she has never forgiven herself for her crimes, and often has to resist the temptation to return to her evil ways, but she always resists with the help of Gabrielle.
-Gabrielle is Xena's best friend, soulmate and greatest ally.
+Gabrielle is Xena's best friend and greatest ally.
 She is introduced in the first episode, first as a big fan of Xena and her history, but soon becomes a notable character in her own right.
 As the show progresses she undergoes significant changes in costume and style, evolving from a simple farm girl to a talented bard, and eventually to a formidable warrior.
 She is initiated into a tribe of Amazons, learns to fight with a staff, and is trained by Xena.
 In the first season, Xena and Gabrielle meet Joxer, a comic man who styles himself "Joxer the Magnificent", and later "Joxer the Mighty."
 Joxer's goal is to fight for justice, but unfortunately with no physical know-how of his own, he remains the show's main comic relief.
-Eventually he becomes a close friend to Xena and Gabrielle.
+Eventually he becomes a close friend of Xena and Gabrielle.